 1. You’re aiming at the wrong people

-Do you truly understand who your audience is and what their pinch points are?
+Do you truly understand who your audience is and what their pain points are?
 You will never be successful if there is a mismatch between who you’re aiming at and who is the best fit for your product or service.
 Revisit your buyer personas.
 Make sure they are detailed and up-to-date.
 Check you have them in mind when you plan and produce your marketing plans and content.
 Check out our free ready to use buyer persona template.

 Remember, job titles aren’t that important, it’s the role and function an individual carries out that matters the most.
 You also need to consider everyone who may be involved in making a purchasing decision, as the bigger the ticket price the more likely it is that lots of people will have a say.